Work For Us

 All staff are expected to act as effective role models and be prepared to demonstrate the school Core Values and be able to support students in an appropriate and professional manner.

 The school is committed to safeguarding and promoting the welfare of children and young people and expects all staff to share this commitment.
-This post requires an enhanced disclosure from the Disclosure and Barring Service (DBS).
-The school is an equal opportunities employer.
+Appointment is subject to satisfactory

-Closing date for applications: 1st September – Mid Day
+Closing date for applications: Monday 1st December 2025

 Interviews to take place: TBC